MaCoZu/notebooks/README.md

 a tour of python A-Z, some packages like pandas and numpy, statistics from simple concepts to advanced statistical stuff with short descriptions of their intent and functioning.

+The 'essential' notebooks from 6-8 cover basic machine learning concepts.
 If there is a fine online source for further information I included a link.